 6. Plan Park Touring

-Even though we won’t have FastPass+ available and the crowds will be reduced, you’ll still want to have a plan to tackle the parks.
+Even though FastPass+ isn’t available and the overall crowd-level capacities are reduced, you’ll still want to have a plan to tackle the parks.

 7. Add Extra Magic

 The final thing to do when planning your vacation is to figure out ways to add some extra magic to your trip.